danglduy/cantrill/19_hybrid_environments_and_migration.md

 # AWS Transit Gateway (TGW)

-- Network TRansit Hub to Connect VPCs to on premises networks
+- Network Transit Hub to Connect VPCs to on premises networks
 - Reduce network complexity
 - HA and scalable, single network object
 - Attachments to other networks